 Maximum dollar limit.
-The total cost you can choose to deduct for the tax year cannot exceed \$18,000.
+The total cost you can choose to deduct for the tax year cannot exceed \$18,500 for 1998.

-If the total cost of qualifying property is less than \$18,000, your section 179 deduction is limited to the cost of the qualifying property placed in service in the tax year.
+If the total cost of qualifying property is less than \$18,500, your section 179 deduction is limited to the cost of the qualifying property placed in service in the tax year.